-The audit committee held four scheduled meetings during 2011, and attendance details of the meetings of the audit committee are set out in the table below.
+The audit committee held four scheduled meetings during 2012, and attendance details of the 2012 meetings of the audit committee are set out in the table below.
 The names and qualifications of the members are set out in the Directors' report on page 7.

 Meetings Meetings

 Director attended whilst in office

-John E Leahy (chairman) 4 4
+John E Leahy (chairman - retired 1 May 2 2 2012) 2

-Sir Rabbie L Namaliu 3 3
+Sir Rabbie L Namaliu 4 4

-Ian J Williams 4 4
+Ian J Williams (chairman)) 4 4

-Any work to be conducted by the external auditor other than the statutory audit is approved by the audit committee.
+Any work conducted by the external auditor other than the statutory audit is approved by the audit committee.